 The PEX Prepaid Visa is one of the few business prepaid cards without a daily spend limit.
 This means that you and your employees can spend an unlimited amount per card as well as per account.
-Keep in mind the $25,000 card balance limit.
+Keep in mind that $25,000 card balance limit.

 PEX Prepaid Visa Additional Features

 PEX Prepaid Visa offers numerous spending controls that allow owners to limit spending on individual cards by merchant categories or specific hours of the day and reject purchases based on your settings.

 PEX reports transactions in real-time, and the PEX application programming interface (API) can integrate with existing business systems to give firms a custom, automated payment platform that’s able to process millions of transactions a day.
 PEX transactions also can be downloaded in the following formats: